Eyes / Vision

 - Eat food rich in vitamin A (e.g. tomatoes and carrots) which is good for your eyesight.

 - Have adequate sleep to rest your eyes.

 ||Have regular eye check-up and wear glasses when necessary

 - Have vision test once a year.
-Wear glasses if myopia affect your academic performance or daily activities.
+Wear glasses if myopia affects your academic performance or daily activities.

-- Wearing glasses make your vision clearer but it cannot help to cure or prevent myopia from worsening.
-On the contrary, not wearing properly prescribed spectacles will further affect your ability to see and your academic performance will suffer.
+- Wearing glasses make your vision clearer but it cannot cure or prevent myopia from worsening.
+On the contrary, not wearing properly prescribed spectacles will affect your vision and academic performance.